 Yes, if you’ve taken out Circle Ticketing insurance at time of booking you will be able to claim a no quibble refund for your full race ticket (including season passes); even if you’re not injured.
 Claim via the Circle Ticketing Group email confirmation (not Nuclear) received at time of booking.

-Transfer your ticket to somebody or change start wave up until 10 days before race-day Go back into your confirmation email, select the link to EDIT or TRANSFER.
+Transfer your ticket to somebody (expect a transfer charge as per the transferees confirmation email) or change start wave (at no cost) up until 10 days before race-day.
+Go back into your confirmation email, select the link to EDIT or TRANSFER.

 My friend decided not to run in the event.
 Can I take his/her place after the transfer deadline has passed?